 Examples include preparation for postgraduate teaching, research, audits, educational supervision, examining and publishing.

 Members need to consider the learning required to successfully achieve the activity rather than carrying out the activity in itself.

 Activities that promote organizational, management, legal, administrative and non-clinical skills.

-Examples: peer group meetings, management and leadership training, medico-legal training, relevant IT training, governance training, reviewing guidance for statutory body, etc.
+Examples: peer group meetings, multidisciplinary team meetings, management and leadership training, medico-legal training, relevant IT training, governance training, reviewing guidance for statutory body, etc.